linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Securitized Banking and the Run On Repo.md

 cssclasses:
   - academia
 aliases:
-  - Example_Alias_Securitized Banking and the Run On Repo
+  - Securitized Banking and the Run On Repo
-  - Alias_42_Securitized Banking and the Run On Repo.md
+  - Securitized Banking and the Run On Repo.md
 tags:

-  - tag_example
-  - example_tag
+  -
   - quantitative-finance
   - financial-crises
   - repo-market